Treats schizophrenia (a mental disorder) and bipolar disorder (manic-depressive illness).

 Warnings While Using This Medicine

 - Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, diabetes, trouble with swallowing, or a history of seizures or neuroleptic malignant syndrome (NMS).
-Tell your doctor if you have any kind of blood vessel or heart problems, including low blood pressure, heart failure, a low amount of blood, heart rhythm problems (such as QT prolongation), or a history of a heart attack or stroke.
+Tell your doctor if you have any kind of blood vessel or heart problems, including low blood pressure, heart failure, a low amount of blood, heart rhythm problems (such as QT prolongation, slow heartbeat), mineral imbalance (low potassium or magnesium in the blood), or a history of a heart attack or stroke.

 - This medicine may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
 If you or your caregiver notice any of these side effects, tell your doctor right away.